Help is needed as wildfires ravage Hawaii. How to know your donation is going to a legitimate charity | KRDO

 By Samantha Delouya, CNN

 (CNN) — Residents of Maui have suffered widespread devastation as wildfires ravage the Hawaiian island, along with Hawaii’s Big Island.
-At least 36 people have been killed, homes and businesses have been wiped out, and nearly 11,000 customers are grappling with power outages.
+More than 50 people have been killed, homes and businesses have been wiped out, and nearly 11,000 customers are grappling with power outages.

 The fires, fanned in part by strong winds from Hurricane Dora, have not yet been contained, and the extent of the damage isn’t fully known.
 Rebuilding the island will likely take months or even years.

-CNN Impact Your World is raising money to support relief efforts.
+CNN Impact Your World has vetted non-profit organizations on the ground providing support.
 Click here to help.

 If you’re looking to donate money to help those affected by the wildfires in Hawaii — or looking to support any charitable cause close to your heart — it’s important to follow certain steps to ensure your money is going to the right place.